Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Introduction

-The increased complexity of these models has driven the development of automated tool chains that compute key DM observables, such as the relic density, direct detection rates, and collider signatures, for a given model of DM~\cite{Belanger:2006is, Bringmann:2018lay, Ambrogi:2018jqj, Harz:2023llw, Palmiotto:2022rvw}.
-One of those tools is micrOMEGAs~\cite{Belanger:2006is}, which, among several other useful functions, efficiently solves the Boltzmann equations for the time-evolution of DM in the early universe.
-This solution is typically performed considering the perturbative effective annihilation cross section of DM at tree-level.
-While this approximation is sufficient for many scenarios, it breaks down in the presence of long-range interactions, which can strongly modify the annihilation rate of non-relativistic particles through non-perturbative effects.
-For example, such effects arise when the dark sector contains particles or mediators carrying SM gauge charges~\cite{Ellis:2014ipa, Ibarra:2015nca, ElHedri:2017nny, ElHedri:2018atj, Biondini:2019int}.
+The increased complexity of these models has driven the development of automated tool chains that compute key DM observables, such as the relic density, direct detection rates, and collider signatures \cite{Belanger:2006is, Bringmann:2018lay, Ambrogi:2018jqj, Harz:2023llw, Palmiotto:2022rvw}.
+One of those tools is \texttt{micrOMEGAs} \cite{Belanger:2006is}, which, among several other useful functions, efficiently solves the Boltzmann equations for the time-evolution of DM in the early universe.
+This solution is typically performed considering the perturbative effective annihilation cross section of DM at tree-level only.
+While this approximation is sufficient for many scenarios, it breaks down in the presence of long-range interactions, which can strongly modify the annihilation rate of non-relativistic particles through non-perturbative effects \cite{Ellis:2014ipa, Ibarra:2015nca, ElHedri:2017nny, ElHedri:2018atj, Biondini:2019int}.
 This situation is particularly relevant for QCD-charged states due to the large value of $\alpha_s$.
-The \textit{Sommerfeld effect} (SE)~\cite{Sommerfeld:1931qaf, Sakharov:1948plh, Beneke:2014hja, Beneke:2019qaa, Hisano:2006nn, Branahl:2019yot} can significantly enhance or suppress annihilation cross sections, while the radiative formation and decay of \textit{bound states} (BSF)~\cite{vonHarling:2014kha, Ellis:2015vaa, An:2016gad, Asadi:2016ybp, Petraki:2016cnz, Liew:2016hqo} opens new, potentially dominant annihilation channels.
+The \textit{Sommerfeld effect} (SE) \cite{Sommerfeld:1931qaf, Sakharov:1948plh, Beneke:2014hja, Beneke:2019qaa, Hisano:2006nn, Branahl:2019yot} can significantly enhance or suppress annihilation cross sections, while the radiative formation and decay of \textit{bound states} (BSF) \cite{vonHarling:2014kha, Ellis:2015vaa, An:2016gad, Asadi:2016ybp, Petraki:2016cnz, Liew:2016hqo} opens new, potentially dominant annihilation channels.